Asbestos Management Survey

-In the non-domestic sector, there is an expectation that every building will be Surveyed on an individual basis to identify the presence and condition of asbestos.
+In the non-domestic sector, there is an expectation that every building will be Surveyed on an individual s a s to identify the presence and condition of asbestos.
 In premises where there are large numbers of similar or near-identical rooms (eg offices or hotels), a survey strategy can be adopted which reflects the scale and nature of the buildings.
 All rooms should be visually inspected, as there clearly can be differences in rooms due to location (eg presence of risers, services) or function/facilities.
 Subsequently, ‘similar’ rooms can be placed into groups (ie rooms with similar locations or facilities, such as next to lifts, containing risers, gable end or middle building rooms, plant rooms etc).
 In these groups there is likely to be greater uniformity in the presence of ACMs, eg fire protection next to lift shafts).
 Within these groups, there will be less need for sampling in all rooms.
 Sampling can be conducted in a representative number of rooms and, where ACMs are identified, the same items in other rooms in this group can be strongly presumed to contain asbestos.

 In the domestic sector, local authorities and housing associations have responsibility for very large numbers of properties which need a range of maintenance and repair work as well as general improvement and upgrading or occasionally demolition.
 Works can include electrical rewiring, structural repairs and alterations, replacement windows, central heating, insulation, renewal of bathroom and kitchen fittings or complete renovations.
 The work may be necessary on individual or small numbers of premises (eg emergency work due to fire/water/storm damage) or on large numbers where there are major improvement or upgrading schemes.